ionic-team/ionic-docs/src/pages/enterprise/offline-storage.md

 Ionic Offline Storage is a cross-platform data storage system that works on iOS and Android, and Electron on desktop.
 Powered by [Couchbase Lite](https://docs.couchbase.com/couchbase-lite/2.6/index.html), a NoSQL database engine that provides simple yet powerful query, replication, and sync APIs.

 This solution makes it easy to add offline storage to Ionic apps that are secure (encrypted on device), highly performant, and provide advanced data querying.
+[Learn more.](https://ionicframework.com/offline-storage)

+<native-ent-install plugin-id="offline-storage" variables=""></native-ent-install>

 ## Project Requirements